The Ballon Generali: a major tourist attraction and a way to raise awareness about air quality

-In partnership with AIRPARIF® (an accredited air quality monitoring organization in France), the new Ballon de Paris changes color depending on the ambient air quality in Paris, from green (good) to orange (fair) to red (poor).
-This system includes a separate lighting system that indicates the air quality near traffic using the same color code.
+In partnership with AIRPARIF® (an accredited air quality monitoring organization in France), this new Ballon de Paris changes color depending on the quality of the ambient air in Paris (from good to extremely bad).

 An airborne laboratory to improve knowledge about air quality

 A measuring device called the LOAC (Light Optimal Aerosol Counter) has been permanently installed on board the balloon.

 This instrument of unprecedented precision was developed in collaboration with the French National Center for Scientific Research (CNRS).
 LOAC can both identify and count particulates in the air and focuses on the tiniest particles – i.e., ultrafine particles – that are smaller than 1 micrometer (PM1).

 The Observatoire Atmosphérique Generali or Ballon de Paris makes it possible for the laboratory to conduct this study in Paris seven days a week by constantly taking air samples around the city.